Salisbury-University/robot-weed-killer/README.md

   - Fine tuned robot to respond to user input and drive accordingly
   - Programmed bluetooth module to establish connection
   - Created outputs from the Arduino based on the pins on the board
+  - Added bluetooth functionality to robot
+  - Created web host for camera

 ## Dane Akers
   - Optimized cable mamagement on robot
   - Installed bluetooth module
   - Installed laser and wired it up
-  - Will install camera and optimize it
   - Fixed damaged motor mount and corrected camber of drive wheels
-  - Created wiring harness out of loose wires
+  - Created wiring harness out of loose wires for motor power
+  - Fixed broken motor mount
+  - Installed camera onto the robot
+  - Spliced wiring harness for camera for power and video transmitting
+  - Got video to stream from camera on robot to web host

 ## Nick Krisulevicz
   - Researched and found camera
-  - Provided camera code
+  - Made executive decision to remove HuskyLens camera after hardware limitation was discovered
   - Worked on hardware repairs with Dane
   - Administrative tasks and organized client and professor meetings
+  - Implemented HuskyLens code, which was subsequently scrapped when HuskyLens was ruled out
+  - Implemented ESP32 camera code
+  - Installed mount for camera to attach it to the robot
+  -